darribas/gds18/content/website_data/overview.md

 ### Aims

-The module provides students with core competences in Geographic Data Science (GDS).
+The module provides students with little or no prior knowledge core competences in Geographic Data Science (GDS).
 This includes the following:

 * Advancing their statistical and numerical literacy.
 * Introducing basic principles of programming and state-of-the-art computational tools for GDS.